 Long before protection of the environment became a prevalent endeavor, it was a high priority in the Naval Nuclear Propulsion Program.
 From the beginning, the Program recognized that the environmental safety of operating U.S. nuclear-powered ships would be key to their acceptance at home and abroad.
 The Program maintains the same rigorous attitude toward the control of radioactivity and protection of the environment as it does toward reactor design, testing, operation, and servicing.
 As a result, the Program has a well-documented record showing the absence of any adverse environmental effect from the operation of U.S. nuclear-powered warships.
-Because of this record, these ships are welcome in over 150 ports in over 50 countries and dependencies, as well as in U.S. ports.
+Because of this record, these ships are welcome in over 150 ports in over 50 countries and dependencies.

 Environmental releases, both airborne and waterborne, are strictly controlled.
 As a result, the annual releases of long-lived gamma radioactivity from all Program activities are comparable to the annual releases from a typical U.S. commercial nuclear reactor operating in accordance with its NRC license.
-Throughout the Program's entire history - over 6,700 reactor years of operation and more than 157 million miles steamed on nuclear power - there has never been a reactor accident, nor any release of radioactivity that has had an adverse effect on human health or the quality of the environment.
+Throughout the Program's entire history - over 7,100 reactor years of operation and more than 166 million miles steamed on nuclear power - there has never been a reactor accident, nor any release of radioactivity that has had an adverse effect on human health or the quality of the environment.
 The Program's standards and record surpass those of any other national or international nuclear program.

-While providing warfighting advantages when compared to conventionallypowered ships, the operation of a naval nuclear-powered ship also avoids releasing significant amounts of greenhouse gases to the environment.
-For example, a 1996 Government Accountability Office report determined that an aircraft carrier powered by fossil fuel burns approximately 500,000 barrels of oil per year.
+While providing warfighting advantages compared to conventionally-powered ships, the operation of a nuclear-powered ship also avoids releasing significant amounts of greenhouse gases to the environment.
+For example, a 1998 Government Accountability Office report determined that an aircraft carrier powered by fossil fuel burns approximately 500,000 barrels of oil per year.
 This, in turn, generates approximately 240,000 metric tons of carbon dioxide, equivalent to the amount of carbon dioxide generated annually by almost 40,000 passenger vehicles.
-Since the U.S. Navy has 10 nuclear-powered aircraft carriers and 73 submarines, the amount of carbon dioxide avoided annually by naval nuclear-powered warships is equivalent to over 800,000 passenger vehicles.
+Since the U.S. Navy has 11 nuclear-powered aircraft carriers and 68 submarines, the amount of carbon dioxide avoided annually by naval nuclear-powered warships is equivalent to approximately 800,000 passenger vehicles.